 Duration: 8 hours total

-Time Frame: Held on two consecutive Saturdays, 4 hours each
+Time Frame: Held on four Saturdays, 2 hours each

 CLINICAL CASE 1: The ♀ who feared her cat planned to murder her